Skip to content

 • Simple QA Agent — a focused question answering agent

-• Research Multi‑Agent — a multi‑step, analyzable research workflow
+• Research Graph — a multi-step research workflow with question decomposition

 See QA and Research Configuration for configuring model, iterations, concurrency, and other settings.